 - Salsa Ranchera or store-bought salsa

-Heat the oil in a skillet.
-Add the onion and sauté until it is translucent.
+- Heat the oil in a large skillet or stir-fry pan.
+Add the onion and sauté until translucent.
 Add the garlic and bell pepper and sauté until the onion is golden.

-Add the chile, beans, tomato, and oregano.
+- Add the chiles, beans, tomato, and oregano.
 Cook over medium heat until the mixture is well heated through and the tomato has softened, about 8 minutes.

 Per burrito: Calories: 275; Total fat: 6g; Protein: 9g; Carbs: 46g; Sodium: 207 mg